Ways To Deal With Hunger Pangs During Pregnancy

 • Consuming a balanced diet is important for both maternal and fetal wellness in pregnancy.
 A diet with proper nutrients can help prevent several pregnancy-associated complications (7).

-• If you have not gained the required weight in the first trimester, or have lost weight due to morning sickness, your body might start craving food.
+• If you have not gained the required weight in the first trimester, or have lost weight due to morning sickness, you might start having a food craving during pregnancy.
 So, check your pregnancy weight

 Frequently Asked Questions